he1zn0erg/cs50/README.md

 This repo contains all my work for Harvards CS course done thorugh edX platform.

-Pset0 (Week 0): A simple game developed with Scratch similar to (?).
+Pset0 (Week 0): A simple game similar to (?) developed with Scratch.

 Pset1 (Week 1): Introduction into C language.
 There were three projects to be done of which "credit" was the most interesting one.
 For instance I had to create a program that checks the validity of a credit card.
 If it turned out to be a valid card by the definition of Luhn's algorithm, the program will return either AMEX, VISA or MASTERCARD as the issuer of that card.